 Shield Your Body (SYB)

 I've tested many of their products and they do work to help reduce EMF's.
 They have several products to choose from including, a cell phone pouch, cell phone pocket guard, high quality air tube headset, baby blanket, laptop pad, baby blanket and more.
 Click here to access my affiliate link.

 EMF Testing Meter

 If you're consciously staying at least 3 feet away from electrical items, then you probably don't need a meter.
 Though, if you're curious, and want to do some testing, there are several EMF meters on the market.
 Based upon the price and quality, I recommend the Trifield Meter, Model 100XE.
-There seems to be a big difference in price between the CA and US Amazon, so I'll include both links.

 Cell Phone Cover